MystenLabs/sui-stack-messaging-sdk/Installation.md

 # Installation

 > [!NOTE]
-> The SDK is not yet published to npm.
-Until that's available, follow the manual installation steps below.
+> The SDK is not yet published to `npm`.
+Until that's available, follow the installation steps below.

 ## Option 1: Install using tarball (Recommended)